arsummers/python-data-structures-and-algorithms/challenges/fb_challenge/hard/approach.md

 5. Loop through the list of words in reverse
 6. For each word in the list, sort the letters, and add it to the dictationary as a key-value pair.
 The key is the sorted version of the word.
 The value is the word as it appears before any other anagrams show up.
 Sample dictionary snippet: `{'cdeo':'code'}`.
 Using a dictionary automatically prevents duplicates.
 Looping through the original list in reverse means you'll always have the first instance of a word or its anagram, since the dictionary values will get updated multiple times.
 7. Once you have a dictionary with every anagram removed, return a sorted list of the values from the dictionary.

+For the kicks and giggles and because this is python I've also solved this as a one-liner